 Once a month, Congregation Emeth holds “Shabbat Short ‘n Sweet” as part of the Religious School curriculum.
 This informal Erev Shabbat service provides students with the opportunity to learn the meaning of the prayers and discuss the Torah portion of the week.
 The service is led by Rabbi Israel and is appropriate for children of all ages as well as for adults.

 Shabbat in the Redwoods

-Every year in May, Congregation Emeth heads to Mt.
-Madonna County Park for “Shabbat in the Redwoods.”
+Every summer, Congregation Emeth heads to Mt.
+Madonna County Park for an annual “Shabbat in the Redwoods.”
 The park, dominated by a redwood forest, lies to the west of Gilroy in the Santa Cruz Mountain range.
-This springtime event typically features a morning service, a guest speaker, and then a picnic lunch.
+This event typically features a morning service, a guest speaker, and then a picnic lunch.

 PJ Library Programs

 In addition to holding family-oriented holiday programs and Shabbat services, Congregation Emeth participates in the PJ Library program sponsored by the Jewish Federation of Silicon Valley.
 The program assists young Jewish families in developing a positive Jewish identity and connection with their local Jewish community.
 Children whose parent or guardian enrolls them in the PJ Library program receive monthly mailings of free Jewish children’s books and CDs.
 Go to PJ Library for more information.